 Contacting Financial Aid

 Feel free to contact the Financial Aid Office in person, by calling us at 215-968-8200 or via email.
 All email responses are sent to through Bucks County Community College email accounts.
-All emails are responded to with 24 to 48 hours.
+All emails are responded to within 24 to 48 business hours.
 Please view your Bucks email account regularly, as important information is often disclosed there.
 We are always here to be of assistance.

 Financial Aid Office, (lower level of Linksz Pavilion) Semesters hours: 8:30 a.m. to 4:30 p.m., Monday - Friday.
 Phone: 215-968-8200 Fax 215-504-8522